molmod/openmm-tutorial-msbs/README.md

 Strengths:

-- Calculations in background, i.e. you can power off your laptop while they run.
+- Calculations run in the background on a remote machine.
+You can power off your laptop while they run.
-- Computational power.
+- You have access to more computational power.

 Weaknesses:

-- Requires Linux knowledge.
+- Some Linux knowledge is required.
-- Queueing time.
+- Your calculations do not start instantly.
+Instead, you submit "jobs" which are executed when a compute node becomes available.

 Instructions: [setup_on_a_hpc.md](setup_on_a_hpc.md)